anonymousdouble/KodStand/data/rule/eslint/deprecated/comma-spacing.md

 # comma-spacing
 ## Overview

 Enforce consistent spacing before and after commas

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 Spacing around commas improves readability of a list of items.
 Although most of the style guidelines for languages prescribe adding a space after a comma and not before it, it is subjective to the preferences of a project.

 ```json
 var foo = 1, bar = 2;
 var foo = 1 ,bar = 2;
 ```

 ## Rule Details

 This rule enforces consistent spacing before and after commas in variable declarations, array literals, object literals, function parameters, and sequences.

 This rule does not apply in either of the following cases:

-between two commas
+- between two commas

-between opening bracket `[` and comma, to avoid conflicts with the array-bracket-spacing  rule between comma and closing bracket `]`, to avoid conflicts with the array-bracket-spacing  rule between comma and closing brace `}`, to avoid conflicts with the object-curly-spacing  rule between comma and closing parentheses `)`, to avoid conflicts with the space-in-parens  rule
+- between opening bracket `[` and comma, to avoid conflicts with the array-bracket-spacing  rule

+- between comma and closing bracket `]`, to avoid conflicts with the array-bracket-spacing  rule

+- between comma and closing brace `}`, to avoid conflicts with the object-curly-spacing  rule

+- between comma and closing parentheses `)`, to avoid conflicts with the space-in-parens  rule

 ## Options

 This rule has an object option:

-`"before": false` (default) disallows spaces before commas `"before": true` requires one or more spaces before commas `"after": true` (default) requires one or more spaces after commas `"after": false` disallows spaces after commas
+- `"before": false` (default) disallows spaces before commas

+- `"before": true` requires one or more spaces before commas

+- `"after": true` (default) requires one or more spaces after commas

+- `"after": false` disallows spaces after commas

 ### after

 Examples of incorrect code for this rule with the default `{ "before": false, "after": true }` options: